futureoceanslab/cc-distribution-review/README.md

 6. Exploratory analysis on "Do species that have a greater range shift more or less?" and "Do species that live longer shift more?"

 <strong>stock code:</strong>
+r code for the analysis of the resilience and environment/habitat at stock level.
+It contains:

+1. Exploratory analysis of resilience per distributional impact
+2. Exploratory analysis of environment/habitat per distributional impact